EricChukoltyansky/Digital-Audio-WorkStation/README.md

 ## Feedback

-If you have any feedback, please reach out to us at erik.chukoltyansky@gmail.com
+If you have any feedback, please reach out to us at erik.chukoltyansky@gmail.com or idan.93lev@gmail.com

 ## Lessons Learned